Sparkling theatrical portrait of the East Asian Dutchman

 director Char Li Chung

-actors Nhung Dam, Yuwi Le, Kok-Hwa Lie, Qiqi van Boheemen and Keanu Visscher
+actors Nhung Dam, Yuwi, Kok-Hwa Lie, Qiqi van Boheemen and Keanu Visscher

 dramaturgy Madelon Kooijman